vyomyadav/frontend-challenge-1/README.md

 - **Build a user-friendly interface** for uploading and managing claims data.
 - **Parse and validate** the uploaded CSV claims file.
 - **Present the data** to users for approval before processing.
-- **Interact with a backend API** to generate and store JSON MRF files.
+- **Interact with a simple backend API** to generate and store JSON MRF files.
 - **Fetch and display** the list of MRF files for each customer.
 - **Implement authentication** for secure routes using dummy auth.
 - **Expose a public page** displaying MRF files.